A Response to a Classic Essay on Work

 The habit of thinking about work as something one does to make money is so ingrained in us that we can scarcely imagine what a revolutionary change it would be to think about it instead in terms of the work done.

 The idea that we should work because we find it purposeful and fulfilling, and because it can be a full expression of our nature, is immensely appealing to many of us, and for good reason.
 And I certainly endorse the idea that moving in this direction can make our lives richer and more enjoyable, both for ourselves and for others.
-But I think Sayers overlooked a couple of critically important points.
+But Sayers also criticized those who work primarily because of the financial incentive, and here I think Sayers overlooked a critical point.

 But for many people, the money for which they work means things like a better life for their children, the ability to live in a less constricted home or a safer neighborhood, a more secure retirement, or an opportunity to pursue important personal goals.
 These goals can be at least as valid as working for the sake of the work itself and it would be wrong to characterize them as shallow consumerism.